campusrover/FiducialPathFollowing/README.md

 # MazeSolver
 This repo is for Maze Solver project.
-Contributors include: Jacqueline Zhou, Harris Ripp, Al Colon
+Contributors include: Jacqueline Zhou, Harris Ripp